The aim of fundamental analysis is to try to ascertain whether the asset is under or overvalued from an investors point of view.

 Fundamental analysis for stocks

 Fundamental analysis when trading stocks looks at the company at the most basic financial level.
 Traders that adopt fundamental analysis on a stock are looking to assess the financial health of a company to determine whether it is over or under valued.
+At its heart, when trying to understand the health of a company it is fundamental analysis cashflow.
+If cashflows cover expenses, the company is in a stable position.
 This type of analysis could involve examining key ratios of a business.
 Fundamental analysis of stocks often takes several factors into account such as revenue, production, asset management and borrowing costs in the form of interest rates.
 The goal being to determine the worth of the stock.

 Warren Buffet is famous for successfully implementing fundamental analysis to pick stocks that made him a billionaire.
 Fundamental analysis can help uncover companies with strong balance sheets, valuable assets, stable earnings and the ability to weather difficult times, in other words companies that have staying power.

-On the other hand, when earning fail to hit market expectations or a company provides the market with a disappointing forward guidance, a stock can often get hammered.
+On the other hand, when earnings fail to hit market expectations or a company provides the market with a disappointing forward guidance, a stock can often get hammered.

 Whilst earnings are extremely important, they don’t give an indication of how the market values a stock.
 This is something that you can work out using fundamental analysis to calculate certain ratios.
 The ratios that are useful can be complicated to calculate, but don’t let this put you off.
 There are many resources on the internet which can help with these.